L-Yuyang/2025_ST-Human-Hippocampus-Boundary/README.md

 ## Files
+### ComputingEnvironment_PackageVersions.docx
+Software environment and package version information used in the scRNA-seq analysis workflow.

 ### Fig1_bayesDEG.ipynb
 Main notebook for spatial transcriptomic analysis in Figure 1 and associated Supplementary Figures, including:
 Implementation of the Bayesian-based differential expression analysis.